HARP: Hallucination Detection via Reasoning Subspace Projection: Related Work

 \textbf{Mechanistic interpretability of LLMs.} Research on mechanistic interpretability mainly focuses on two aspects: model parameters and hidden states.
 For the former, several works analyze weight matrices to uncover structural properties and interactions among modules.
 For instance, Merullo et al.\cite{merullo2024talking} and Cheng et al.\cite{cheng2024enhancing} employ SVD to characterize attention-head structures and investigate their roles in downstream tasks.
 However, such approaches remain largely at the structural level, offering limited semantic interpretability.
 To address this, recent work has shifted toward analyzing hidden states directly, probing the predictive relationship between intermediate representations and model outputs\cite{gurnee2023finding,lv2024interpreting,ju2024large,he2024decoding,jin2025exploring}.

 \textbf{Hallucination detection.} The success of probing methods has motivated researchers to adopt similar ideas in hallucination detection\cite{marks2023geometry,burger2024truth,How-to-Steer}.
-For instance, Du et al.\cite{HaloScope} leverage unlabeled embeddings and apply SVD to identify key subspace directions, followed by probing to link these directions to hallucinations.
+For instance, HaloScope\cite{HaloScope} leverages unlabeled embeddings and applies SVD to identify key subspace directions, followed by probing to link these directions to hallucinations.
 Yet, probing-based methods often rely on predefined supervised labels, making them less generalizable when feature dimensions are large or category priors are incomplete.
 Another line of work approaches hallucination detection from the perspective of output consistency.
-Chen et al.\cite{chen2024inside} quantify semantic agreement across multiple generations via covariance eigenvalues, while Farquhar et al.\cite{farquhar2024detecting} utilize clustering and semantic entropy to detect hallucinations.
+EigenScore\cite{chen2024inside} quantifies semantic agreement through covariance eigenvalues, while Farquhar et al.\cite{farquhar2024detecting} utilize clustering and semantic entropy to detect hallucinations.
 These methods are effective in practice but may suffer from misclassification due to their inability to exploit internal reasoning information.

 Different from these approaches, our method explicitly separates semantic and reasoning subspaces, and projects hidden states onto the basis vectors of the reasoning subspace to construct compact and interpretable features for hallucination detection.